jcalendo/Wolfson-Lab/README.md

 # Work Scripts

-Sets of scripts used mostly for cleaning and plotting data in R and Python
+Sets of scripts used at work.
+Mostly for cleaning and plotting data as well as image analysis.